shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/dynamic_filesystem_configuration.md

 **Templates** allow you to dynamically name and save files as they’re created using {% include product %} data and information from the schema structure.
 The Default Configuration provides a set of starter templates that you can edit to meet the needs of your pipeline.

-{% include info title="Note" content="The Basic setup for {% include product %} integrations doesn’t include filesystem management.
+{% include info title="Note" content="The Basic setup for shotgun integrations doesn’t include filesystem management.
 In order to configure filesystem management for your project, your project will need an Advanced setup.
 The first guide, [Getting started with configurations](./advanced_config.md) goes through the Advanced setup process" %}

 ## Begin exercise